Kupchanski/xray_object_detection/ReadMe.md

 Low Specificity: A specificity of 44.44% is quite low, suggesting that the model is generating a high number of false positives, which can lead to unnecessary follow-up procedures and treatments.

 As we can see from the current sensitivity and specificity values, this model has significant potential for improvement.
-Given that the sensitivity is 54.55% and the specificity is 44.44%, it can be concluded that the model requires substantial refinement to achieve higher accuracy and reliability.

 ## How can the current pipelines be improved: